python-kasa/python-kasa/docs/source/smartdevice.rst

     if __name__ == "__main__":
         asyncio.run(main())

-If you are connecting to a newer KASA or TAPO device you can get the device via discovery or connect directly with DeviceConfig:
+If you are connecting to a newer KASA or TAPO device you can get the device via discovery or connect directly with :class:`DeviceConfig`:

 .. code-block:: python